 The College Union Office houses the University mailroom, where employees and residential students pick up their mail.
-We receive daily deliveries from USPS, UPS, and FedEx; we then sort mail into corresponding employee or student boxes.
+We offer limited postal services; if you have any questions about mailing/shipping, please stop by and we can guide you through the process.
 All residential students are encouraged to check their mailboxes regularly, as University departments use our 'campus mail' service quite frequently.
-You can also drop off your outgoing mail here, with the correct postage already placed on the item, to be delivered.